Barret Robbins

-Barret Glenn Robbins (born August 26, 1973) is an American former professional football player who was a center for nine seasons with the Oakland Raiders of the National Football League (NFL).
+Barret Glenn Robbins (August 26, 1973 – March 26, 2026) was an American professional football player who was a center for nine seasons with the Oakland Raiders of the National Football League (NFL).
 After playing college football for the TCU Horned Frogs, he was taken by the Raiders in the second round of the 1995 NFL draft.
 He was elected to the Pro Bowl in 2002.

-He was the leader of the Raiders offensive line that led them to Super Bowl XXXVII.
+College career

+Robbins attended Texas Christian University, where he played for the Horned Frogs.
+As a senior in 1994, he was named first-team All-Southwest Conference.
+TCU played in the 1994 Independence Bowl, their first postseason game in a decade.
+While in college, Robbins was diagnosed with depression and anxiety, and he was hospitalized during a psychotic episode.